7 Simple Ways to Improve Your Sleep

 • Create darkness- blackout curtains or even a sleep mask will work.

 • Quiet outside sounds- and if you can’t eliminate sounds, create white noise.
 In the summer, a fan or air conditioner works.
-But you can also earplugs or headphones.
+But you can also try earplugs, headphones, or a ‘white noise’ machine.

 #6 Cut down on caffeine